fazpass/seamless-documentation/README.md

 | 3  | Python			| [Link](https://github.com/fazpass-sdk/python-trusted-device-v2)  		|
 | 4  | Java				| [Link](https://github.com/fazpass-sdk/java-trusted-device-v2)  	|

-If you want to decrypt the meta manually, you can decrypt this meta into byte[] using Base64.
-After that, you can decrypt the byte[] using your private key with PKCS1v15.

 ## Meta
 Meta is an object that contains information about the user's device.